Maymont receives $8 million grant from American Rescue Plan

 Maymont is a 100-acre estate that offers gardens, walking paths, rescued wildlife habitats, a farm and an educational Nature Center.

-Entrance to Maymont's grounds are free and open to the public.
+Entrance to Maymont’s grounds are free to the public.
 Tours cost a fee.
-More information at maymont.org.
+For more information, visit maymont.org.